aPerfectMine/crossword_maker/README.md

 * test_intersect.py

 ## Other files
-The word lists are taken from all_surnames_pruned.txt
+* The word lists are taken from all_surnames_pruned.txt
+* the directory GRIDS/ contains blank grids